Rally Sox! Boston on brink of title after 9-6 win over LA | New Country 923

 Joe Kelly was the winner after tossing two shutout innings.

-Pitching actually dominated early in Game 4 on the second straight postcard-perfect night at Dodger Stadium.
+Pitching dominated early in Game 4 on the second straight postcard-perfect night at Dodger Stadium.

 These big-budget lineups combined for just three hits in the first five scoreless innings — and they needed only about 90 minutes to play them after Friday’s 440-minute affair.

-After throwing only six pitches of relief in Game 3, Eduardo Rodriguez largely stymied the Dodgers over the first five innings.
+After throwing just six pitches of relief in Game 3, Eduardo Rodriguez largely stymied the Dodgers over the first five innings.

 Hill was also dominant early in his third career World Series start, allowing no hits until Christian Vazquez’s single in the fifth.

-The Dodgers finally got it going in the sixth when Rodriguez hit leadoff hitter David Freese with a pitch near the knee and Justin Turner doubled down the left-field line to send pinch-runner Hernandez to third.
-With the bases loaded, Bellinger grounded to first and Boston got the force at home, but Vazquez’s throw sailed past first base and down the right field line, allowing Turner to scamper home.
+The Dodgers finally got going in the sixth when Rodriguez plunked leadoff hitter David Freese with a pitch near the knee and Justin Turner doubled.
+With the bases loaded, Bellinger grounded to first and Boston got the force at home, but Vazquez’s throw sailed past first base and down the right-field line, allowing Turner to scamper home.

 Hill walked the leadoff hitter in the seventh, but left to a standing ovation with one out.

 The LA bullpen that threw 11 innings of five-hit ball in Game 3 only needed to get eight outs — but it didn’t happen.
-Embattled right-hander Ryan Madson left a changeup over the middle to Moreland, who bashed it into right for his first homer of this postseason.
+The struggling Madson left a changeup over the middle to Moreland, who bashed it into right for his first homer this postseason.

 HOLLYWOOD LIGHTS